vkola-lab/vkola-lab.github.io/_pages/research.md

 ## Research

 ---
+### Research highlight in Nature
+Our Nature Medicine paper on an AI model for differential dementia diagnosis is highlighted in Nature.
+Click [here](https://www.nature.com/articles/d41586-024-02202-1) for more details.

+---
 ### Podcast on AI tools for dementia
 Listen to our discussion on building AI tools for dementia on the Research Renaissance podcast.
 Click [here](https://podcasts.apple.com/us/podcast/research-renaissance-exploring-the-future-of/id1735997150?i=1000661644448) for more details.